easolhq/easolhq.github.io/docs/getting_started/easol_themes.md

 parent: Getting Started
 ---

-Easol has several themes available to Creators, each with it's own set of blocks and customisable style options.
+Easol has several themes available to Creators, each with its own set of blocks and customisable style options.
 Before developing your own theme, it's advisable to familiarise yourself with these themes and their differences.
 This will help you to determine the best starting point for you.

 ### Overview